pyauth/pywarp/README.rst

     pip install pywarp

 PyWARP depends on `cryptography <https://github.com/pyca/cryptography>`_, which in turn requires OpenSSL and CFFI.
+See the `cryptography installation docs <https://cryptography.io/en/latest/installation/>`_ for more details.

 Synopsis
 --------